python/mypy/docs/source/command_line.rst

 .. option:: --explicit-package-bases

-    This flag tells mypy to that the current directory, the ``MYPYPATH`` environment variable, and the :confval:`mypy_path` config option as the directories in which top-level packages are located.
+    This flag tells mypy that top-level packages will be based in either the current directory, or a member of the ``MYPYPATH`` environment variable or :confval:`mypy_path` config option.
 This option is only useful in conjunction with :option:`--namespace-packages`.
-See :ref:`Mapping file paths to modules <mapping-paths-to-modules>` for details.
+See :ref:`Mapping file
+    paths to modules <mapping-paths-to-modules>` for details.

 .. option:: --ignore-missing-imports